 A job description should be prepared for every work function in the workplace, stating the information necessary to determine the job requirement level.
 The complexity of the work should be assessed with the help of a written job description form or a corresponding description.
 The job descriptions should be checked regularly to ensure they remain up to date and revised if the work changes substantially.
-The employer shall review the job description with the shop steward.
-If no shop steward has been elected, the job descriptions may be discussed with one or more other employee representatives.
+The employer shall review the job descriptions may be discussed with one or more other employee representatives.